nDenerserve/SmartPi/readme.md

     i2cdetect -l

-The output should list your I2C channel:
+The output should list your I2C channel. "i2c-1" in my case.

     i2c-1   i2c             20804000.i2c                            I2C adapter

-##### If an I2C channel is being found, you may search for connected devices:
+##### Scan I2C bus for connected devices
+Channel 1 in my case

     i2cdetect -y 1

-In case of an SMartPi connected to an RPI3, the output should look like
+In case of an SmartPi connected to an RPI3, the output should look like this:

 		 0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 	00:          -- -- -- -- -- -- -- -- -- -- -- -- --